 Unfortunately, this is not enough — most important is our immune defence system and its two vital elements:

-You will remember from the previous article (insert link) - “Vitamin D is full of surprises” - that Vitamin D not only plays a role in the binding of calcium in our bones and in ensuring bone strength but it also influences our immune defence system.
+You might remember from the previous article - “Vitamin D is full of surprises” - that Vitamin D not only plays a role in the binding of calcium in our bones and in ensuring bone strength but it also influences our immune defence system.

 Recent studies have shown that a daily intake of Vitamin D can lower the risk of catching a cold, flu and other acute respiratory infections by 20%.
 For those who are nutrient deficient, a supplement intake is even associated with a reduced risk of 70%!